 Determining when human biological life begins remains a scientific and bioethical issue of the first order.
 Nonetheless, so too is determining what happens in the early life of the human embryo, its subsequent development until implantation in the uterine endometrium and its evolution until it becomes a fetus, very important aspects of which are still unknown.

-Defining the human nature of that incipient living being has considerable bioethical implications (read HERE and HERE), related not only to the manipulation or destruction of these human beings in their early life stages for experimental purposes but also to their production in the laboratory, especially for use in in vitro fertilization and different social purposes, not least of which is surrogacy (read HERE).
+Defining the human nature of that incipient living being has considerable bioethical implications, related not only to the manipulation or destruction of these human beings in their early life stages for experimental purposes but also to their production in the laboratory, especially for use in in vitro fertilization and different social purposes, not least of which is surrogacy (read HERE).

 In our Observatory, we have repeatedly discussed the point at which human life begins biologically (see HERE), and have done so particularly in a chapter in a recent book, untitled Conception: An Icon of the Beginning, on the subject.

-On 11 September last year, though, an interesting article was published in Nature (read HERE) that essentially reports the experiments published in another article in Nature, in which Yi Zheng and colleagues from the University of Michigan describe how an experimental model of human embryonic tissue implants in the uterine endometrium, reproducing “many of the key events that happen around the time of implantation (that is, during the peri-implantation stage)” (read HERE).
+On 11 September last year, though, an interesting article was published in Nature that essentially reports the experiments published in another article in Nature, in which Yi Zheng and colleagues from the University of Michigan describe how an experimental model of human embryonic tissue implants in the uterine endometrium, reproducing “many of the key events that happen around the time of implantation (that is, during the peri-implantation stage)”.
 There is no doubt that a better understanding of all stages of human embryonic development is biologically very important, but it is also important from a bioethical point of view.
 As a result of the publication of the famous Warnock report — which lacks any biological foundation — it was determined that human life begins when the embryo implants in its mother, at approximately day 14 of its life.
 Consequently, a red line was drawn, before which the embryo could be manipulated without any bioethical implications.
-Since it was defined in the report as a “pre-embryo”, it could not be regarded as an individual of the human species, and thus could be destroyed without any negative ethical consequences (read This term is no longer used in current discussions regarding the nature of the embryo).
+Since it was defined in the report as a “pre-embryo”, it could not be regarded as an individual of the human species, and thus could be destroyed without any negative ethical consequences.

 But coming back to the Nature article that we are now discussing, let’s look at what it says in the context of implantation of the embryo in the endometrium.